Nanda Devi AC Express

+Since 26 August 2019 it was extended up to Kota Junction, skipping New Delhi.
+It stops at Hazrat Nizamuddin while following the same route and same timings from Ghaziabad Junction to Dehradun.Earlier this train used to run as New Delhi Dehradun AC Express from New Delhi from 25/09/2010 till 07/10/2014 and then was renamed as "Nanda Devi Express".This train used to originate from Hazrat Nizamuddin before 25/09/2010.

 Coaches

 The 12401/12402 Nanda Devi AC Express has 2 AC First Class, 4 AC Two Tier, 7 AC Three Tier coaches along with 2 End on generation cars.
 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.